Lenoxo/100-days-of-code/log.md

       - Adjacency List
       - Adjacency Matrix
     - BFS and DFS works very similar in graphs.
-    - In BFS, you need to return a path of how you got to the needle, so you need to save your seen indexes and previus indexes to nodes.
+    - In BFS, you need to return a path of how you got to the needle, so you need to save your seen indexes and previous indexes to nodes.
   - As always, all the exercises I did, are in one of my repos: [click](https://github.com/Lenoxo/HTML-CSS-JS-challenges/tree/d980f47413f7ef40b423840eb74c76b464137104)

-**Thoughts**: Today was a challenging day, because I am currently learning how to use a tablet to take notes, but no the one that has screen, I'm taking about the screenless tablet, for now, it's taking me so much time to get used to it.
+**Thoughts**: Today was a challenging day, because I am currently learning how to use a tablet to take notes, but no the one that has screen, I'm taking about the screen less tablet, for now, it's taking me so much time to get used to it.

 And also, I had a confusion when I was trying to implement the BFS, and it was a fun mistake when I look back, because I was engaged with the way adjs indexes where looked, I firstly thought that you used adjs indexes **values** to get the prev and seen index in this code.